Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Monitoring covariance matrix alone, when

-Gathering observations with desirable rational subgroups is not always plausible and there are certain processes in which only individual observations (i.e. $n=1$) can be collected.
-For this reason, there has been an emphasis in the literature on developing EWMA-type control charts for monitoring covariance matrix of a process with individual observations.
-Notice that EWMA-type charts belong to the class of accumulative methods and work better with individual observations than with rational groups.
+As previously mentioned, there has been an emphasis in the literature on developing EWMA-type control charts for monitoring the covariance matrix of a process with individual observations due to their efficiency in detecting small shifts.
 When $n<{p}$ the determinant of the covariance-matrix estimator as a generalized variance measure is always zero.
-However, in these situations, the trace of the matrix could be employed as an alternative measure of generalized variance but it is more natural to use to monitor the process variability when the matrix is diagonal.
-Huwang et al. [2007] used this idea and proposed a multivariate exponentially weighted mean square (MEWMS) control chart for individual observations.
-They used the transformation $\mathbf{Y}=\bfmath{\Sigma}_{0}^{-\frac{1}{2}}(\mathbf{X}-\bfmath{\mu}_{0})\sim N(\bfmath{\mu}_Y,\bfmath{\Sigma}_Y)$, whose in-control parameters are $\bfmath{\mu}_{0Y}=\mathbf{0}$ and $\bfmath{\Sigma}_{0Y}=\mathbf{I}_{p}$.
-At sampling point $i=1,2,...$, one can define a multivariate exponentially weighted moving average statistic for individual observations as:
+However, in these situations, the trace of the matrix could be employed as an alternative measure of generalized variance.
+Despite the fact that it seems more natural to use trace to monitor the process variability when the matrix is diagonal.
+Huwang et al. (2007) used this idea and proposed a multivariate exponentially weighted mean square (MEWMS) control chart for individual observations.
+They used the inverse square root of the covariance matrix and the transformation $\mathbf{Y}=\bfmath{\Sigma}_{0}^{-\frac{1}{2}}(\mathbf{X}-\bfmath{\mu}_{0})\sim N_p(\bfmath{\mu}_Y,\bfmath{\Sigma}_Y)$, whose in-control parameters are $\bfmath{\mu}_{0Y}=\mathbf{0}$ and $\bfmath{\Sigma}_{0Y}=\mathbf{I}_{p}$.
+Note that the root $\mathbf{A}$ in $\mathbf{A}\,\mathbf{\Sigma}_{_0}\mathbf{A}'=\mathbf{I}_p$ is not unique, so that different matrices for $\mathbf{A}$ can be used.
+At the sampling epoch $i$, one can define a multivariate exponentially weighted moving average statistic for individual observations as: